KCCG/mity/README.md

 This will create: `test_out/ashkenazim.annotated_variants.csv` and `test_out/ashkenazim.annotated_variants.xlsx`.

-## mity normalise

-High-depth sequencing and sensitive variant calling can create many variants with more than 2 alleles, and in some cases, joins two nearby variants separated by shared `REF` sequence into a multi-nucleotide polymorphism as discussed in the manuscript.
-Here, variant normalisation relates to decomposing the multi-allelic variants and where possible, splitting multi-nucleotide polymorphisms into their cognate smaller variants.
-At the time of writing, all variant decomposition tools we used failed to propagate the metadata in a multi-allelic variant to the split variants which caused problems when reporting the quality scores associated with each variant.

-Technically you can run `mity call` and `mity normalise` separately, but since `mity report` requires a normalised vcf file, we recommend running `mity call --normalise`.

 ## mity merge

 You can merge a nuclear vcf.gz file and a mity.vcf.gz file thereby replacing the MT calls from the nuclear VCF (